On this page you can find information about the options available to you from the ages of 16-25.

 Big Creative Education (BCE) offer courses and progression routes from Entry Level through to Level 3 (for 16-18 year olds and up to 25 if the learner has an EHC Plan).
 BCE offer courses in: Digital Media, Gaming, Drama, Dance, Fashion, Events Management, Music Production, Music Performance, Music Business.
 BCE also offers apprenticeships in Media, Marketing and Events.

-We are a specialist music industry college for 16 to 18 year olds, and are based in Old Street, Islington.
+We are a specialist music industry college for 16 to 19 year olds are based in Old Street, Islington.

 We offer full time music courses (with pathways in music performance, music production and music business) as well as maths and English GCSEs for those who have not achieved grade 4 or above in these subject areas.